 100 red dots display 1% humanity regions with over 50% concentrated in a 4,000 mile (3,219 km) diameter circle.
 Night lights view reveals other hotspots perhaps requiring additional HVDC or hydrogen transmission infrastructure, including over sea or land packet delivery.

-Unlike other renewable energies, ocean waves are predictable out to eight days.
+Unlike other renewable energies, ocean waves are predictable out to ten days.
 This data helps to efficiently manage HVDC and hydrogen gas distribution of a single World power grid.
 A unified smart grid and storage enable load balancing through regional sleep/wake energy cycles.
 With varying renewable energy production, and as Earth spins, storage and transmission levels adjust to changing local loads throughout the minutes.
 Additionally, OWEB locations may bridge the ocean gaps between some transfer stations presently relying on bottom-laid power cables.
 OWEB mooring line locations are developing.